 And yes, I guess you could say that I was successful in introducing my young one to a President for the sake of a connected experience, one that he will obviously be incapable of remembering save this story, and a photo for evidence.

 And as I looked to my left and to my right, seconds before the photo was taken, to see the people that I was with and the familiar peanut farmer holding my son, my intentions of forcing a superficial socially connected bridge had crumbled away to live in this very surreal, but enjoyable moment.

 Tolstoy might be pleased to hear that his example of mindfulness and the answers to his parable’s questions were unintentionally being acted out that day, even hours before meeting the President.

 - The most important people are the ones you are with.

 - The most important thing to be doing is to do good for and by those people.

 - The most important time is now.

-I’m not religious, although I do believe in the virtues of communion, kindness and attentiveness.
-Yoda said, “Spiritual beings are we, not this crude matter,” and I’m fairly sure Tolstoy and my new friend Jimmy would agree.
+I’m not religious, although I do believe in the virtues of communion, kindness, and attentiveness.
+Yoda said, “Luminous beings are we, not this crude matter,” and I’m fairly certain that Tolstoy, Jimmy, and Linda would agree.